Simulations for Event-Clock Automata: Abstract

 \section{Abstract}

-Event-clock automata are a well-known subclass of timed automata which enjoy admirable theoretical properties, e.g., determinizability, and are practically useful to capture timed specifications.
-However, unlike for timed automata, there exist no implementations for event-clock automata.
-A main reason for this is the difficulty in adapting zone-based algorithms, critical in the timed automata setting, to the event-clock automata setting.
-This difficulty was recently studied in~\cite{GeeraertsRS11,GeeraertsRS14}, where the authors proposed a solution using zone extrapolations.
+Event-clock automata (ECA) are a well-known \emph{semantic} subclass of timed automata (TA) which enjoy admirable theoretical properties, e.g., determinizability, and are practically useful to capture timed specifications.
+However, unlike for timed automata, there exist no implementations for checking non-emptiness of event-clock automata.
+As ECAs contain special \emph{prophecy clocks} that guess and maintain the time to the next occurrence of specific events, they cannot be seen as a syntactic subclass of TA.
+Therefore, implementations for TA cannot be directly used for ECAs, and moreover the translation of an ECA to a semantically equivalent TA is expensive.
+Another reason for the lack of ECA implementations is the difficulty in adapting zone-based algorithms, critical in the timed automata setting, to the event-clock automata setting.
+This difficulty was studied by Geeraerts et al. in 2011, where the authors proposed a zone enumeration procedure that uses \emph{zone extrapolations} for finiteness.

 In this article, we propose a different zone-based algorithm to solve the reachability problem for event-clock automata, \emph{using simulations} for finiteness.
 A surprising consequence of our result is that for event-predicting automata, the subclass of event-clock automata that only use prophecy clocks, we obtain finiteness even without any simulations.
-For general event-clock automata, our new algorithm exploits the $\Gg$-simulation framework, which is the coarsest known simulation relation for reachability, and has been recently used for advances in other extensions of timed automata.
+For general event-clock automata, our new algorithm exploits the $\Gg$-simulation framework, which is the coarsest known simulation relation in timed automata literature, and has been recently used for advances in other extensions of timed automata.